Exploring Lake Sacajawea: The Heart of Longview, Washington

 Lake Sacajawea is also a preferred venue for weddings.
 Several picturesque locations around the lake are available for booking.
 Residents can contact Longview Parks and Recreation for information on holding a wedding or event at the park.

 Lake Sacajawea Trail

-The Japanese Garden was the idea of the former Longview Parks Superintendent, Al George.
-Today, the authentic lush garden is full of plants, trees, ponds, and structures of beauty.
+Lake Sacajawea is home to the exquisite Japanese Garden, a brainchild of the former Longview Parks Superintendent, Al George.
+The authentic garden features a stunning array of plants, trees, ponds, and aesthetic structures.

 Japanese Garden Lake Sacajawea

 Japanese Garden Bridge